 Painting your product

 Below are RECOMMENDATIONS ONLY we have found to be the best option for painting our forts, cubby houses and play furniture for both indoors (MDF, Satin & Coloured Board) and outdoors (Treated Ply).

 PAINTING Unpainted MDF for indoors

 MDF play furniture and indoor cubby houses do not require any primer.
 We've found using a small roller is best to give a better finish for the painting.
 Use a paint brush if choosing to varnish though.

 White Satin and coloured board - Sealing the edges only

 The white satin board & coloured board has an MDF centre with a melamine coating on either side.
-The edges are raw.
+The edges are uncoated.
 Some people, we have found like the look to leave as is.
 The edges are exposed and unsealed.
 If you have chosen to do so, we do recommend sealing the edges with paint or a clear sealer, easily applied with a small roller on assembled item.
 If you intend to paint the whole item anyway, the unpainted MDF is the cheaper option giving the same result fully painted.

 VIEW VIDEO: APPLYING THE CLEAR SEALER TO A PRODUCT